philippart-s/nemo-streamlit-front/README.md

 # nemo-streamlit-front
-Source code for the front for Nemo talk with streamlit
+Source code for the front for Nemo talk with streamlit.

 ## Requirements